Islam-ansari/Unity-Catalog-mini-project/README.md

 ## 🚀 Objective

-We have three containers (or folders) representing the Medallion Architecture:
+We have three folders representing the Medallion Architecture, these are placed inside the container `uc_mini_project`:

 - **Bronze**
 - **Silver**